dgmorales/argocd-lab/README.md

 # argocd-lab
-Tests, experiments and examples on using Argo CD
+Tests, try and examples on using Argo CD